Nikos Dendias: Career in government

 On 8 January 2009, Dendias was named as Minister for Justice in the second cabinet of Kostas Karamanlis, serving briefly until the cabinet's resignation on 7 October 2009, following ND's defeat in the elections of 4 October.
 In the coalition cabinet of Antonis Samaras, formed after the June 2012 elections, he has first held the post of Minister for Public Order and Citizen Protection (21 June 2012 – 10 June 2014).
 During his time in office, he was confronted with increasing political and anti-immigrant violence.
 His agency was the subject of criticism over refusing asylum to Syrian refugees and detaining other migrants that flock to its borders under "unacceptable" conditions.
-Also, Dendidas assigned the police antiterrorism unit to probe the activities of Greece's neo-Nazi Golden Dawn party and proposed a law that could block state funding for party.
+Also, Dendias assigned the police antiterrorism unit to probe the activities of Greece's neo-Nazi Golden Dawn party and proposed a law that could block state funding for party.